 - Scrambled States of America (shown above)

 - Cities Around the World Card Game

 Pull out a puzzle map and you’ll be amazed at how much this helps kids learn geography.

 If you haven’t made your own maps, I highly recommend it.
 Start with your house or neighborhood or room.

 - Make play bags or boxes for each continent.

 - Learn cardinal directions with a fun craft.

-- Discover new cultures with printable world paper dolls or more printable global girls.
+- Discover new cultures with printable world paper dolls.

 - Use your imagination as you play on this Carpet Playmap City

 Go online for a flight simulator or try a fun app like Stack the States!